 Port Welshpool is a scenic coastal town located between the dairying community of Toora and historic Port Albert.
-The Strzelecki Ranges are to the north of town, while Wilsons Promontory is around an hour by road away.
+The Strzelecki Ranges are to the north of town, while Wilsons Promontory is within an hour by road.

 Lewis Street runs parallel to the town's main beach, separated from the coast by a flat grassy foreshore with walking tracks, picnic facilities and a playground.

 Port Welshpool's small commercial centre is located towards the eastern end of Lewis Street and consists of a hotel and general store.
 Directly across the road is the town's wharf area which is a base for a tourist cruise service to Wilsons Promontory, ocean fishing vessels and some cargo boats which operate between Tasmania and the Gippsland coast.

 Five kilometres north of Port Welshpool on the South Gippsland Highway is the service town of Welshpool which features a hotel, food outlets and service station.
 On the corner of the road to Port Welshpool are attractive gardens which include an information shelter, war memorial and a giant black anchor.